martinhurych/Takeaway/README.md

 # Takeaway

-The [_Takeaway_](https://takeaway.pink/) project is conceived as a long-term project involving different _listening platforms_—a headset + individual and collective listening practices related to the processing of listening in the urban soundscape.
+The [_Takeaway_](https://takeaway.pink/) project is an ongoing project involving different _listening platforms_—a headset + individual and collective listening practices related to the processing of listening in the urban soundscape.